patriciogonzalezvivo/lygia/README.md

 LYGIA has a long way to go and welcomes all kinds of contributions.
 You can help by:

 * **Bug fixing**
 * **Translation**, keeping parity between languages (GLSL, HLSL, MSL, WGSL, TSL, CUDA, OSL, etc) is a big part of the challenge.
-Not all language are the same and we want to make sure make sure each function is optimized and carefully crafted for each environment.
+Not all language are the same and we want to make sure each function is optimized and carefully crafted for each environment.
 This means, the more eyes looking at this, the better.
 Please make sure to read and understand the [Design Principles](https://github.com/patriciogonzalezvivo/lygia/blob/main/DESIGN.md) before starting.
 * **New functions or improving the current implementations**.
 Please take a look to the [Contributing Guidelines](https://github.com/patriciogonzalezvivo/lygia/blob/main/CONTRIBUTING.md) before starting.
 * **Documentation**.
 Each function has a header with some information describing the function.
 Make sure to fill this information when adding a new function.
 * Adding new **examples** and integrations for new environments like: [Godot](https://godotengine.org/), [ISF](https://isf.video/), [MaxMSP](https://cycling74.com/products/max), etc.